 She pulled onto the road again and a few minutes later, saw a sign for a restaurant up ahead.
 As she took the turn, she could see a large log building with a parking lot all along the front.
 Pulling into a parking space by the main door, she noticed there weren’t many other vehicles.

 “It probably gets busier in the evening,” she mused.
-“I’ll be right back,” she told the Calico cat.
+“I’ll be right back,” she told the orange and white cat.
 Ginger looked at her for a moment, then turned around and curled up with her back to Chloe.

 “Tough crowd,” Chloe said, smiling slightly.
 She knew Ginger was a bit spoiled, but she was also a very smart and normally sweet cat.